queen-raae/galleon-attributes/readme.md

 The format is `source:key` where:

 - `source` can be `local` (localStorage), `session` (sessionStorage), `query` (URL query parameter), or omitted for global scope
-- `key` is the name of your token variable
+- `key` is the name of your token variable or function

 Examples: